-- Onboard customers digitally online over web and mobile within minutes
+- Onboard customers digitally online over the web and mobile within minutes

 - Process Flow should be very simple to understand and execute in Self Service mode

-- Ability to use from mobile, desktop, WhatsApp chatbot, other channels
+- Ability to use from mobile, desktop, WhatsApp chatbot, and other channels

 - Embed the back-office/call center team into the customer onboarding journey